eupn/bno055/README.md

     ```

     >Due to the BNO055 firmware bugs, the Euler angles reading shouldn't be relied on.
-    I recommend to stick with quaternion readings and convert it to the Euler angles later and if needed.
+    I recommend to stick with quaternion readings and convert them to the Euler angles later if needed.

 ## Details and examples